fokot/prayer-app/server/README.md

 ws://localhost:3000/5777
 ```

-Request with web path are always accepted requests with other path are accepted only
+Request with `web` as path are always accepted and new `clientId` is returned.

-if there is such web app connected.
+Requests with other paths are accepted only if there is websocket with such `clientId` connected.
+Only single client can be connected.
+All subsequent tries are rejected.

 Install dependencies
 ```